byte-physics/igortest/docu/sphinx/source/basic.rst

 The basic building blocks of this unit testing framework are assertions.
 Assertions are used for checking if a condition is true.
-See :ref:`AssertionTypes` for a clarification of the difference between the three assertion types that can be used.
+See :ref:`AssertionTypes` for a clarification of the difference between the three assertion types.
 Assertions are grouped into single test cases and test cases are organized in test suites.

 A :ref:`test suite <TestSuite>` is a group of test cases that live in a single